Best Time for Visiting The Acropolis – Sunset

 It’s a game of Athenian cat and mouse.
 We are the mice.
 They are the cats.
 They are practiced.
 They do this every night.
 We are determined.
 We only have one night.
 24 hours in Athens does not give you time to do much.
 Especially at crowded ancient monuments.
+(We are on a summer interrail trip from London to Istanbul and this is just one stop.)
 The acropolis is closing and we want to make the most of it.
 There’s only one thing for it; to stretch our time, dodge the staff and be the last ones to leave the building.

 The Acropolis at dawn

 I have visited the Acropolis at three different times of day; morning noon and night.
 The first time Stuart and I were students, broke and determined to save money on a hotel.
 We landed at midnight, slept in the airport and then biked off in the early hours to the famous Greek monument.
 Only the road sweepers kept us company as we navigated empty roads.
 We thought we might get it to ourselves.
 But at the last moment the coach tours arrived.
 We pushed our way up the hill accompanied by dozens of tourists.
 And then the early morning cool gave way to intense heat.

 The Acropolis at midday